 There is no capital loss or capital overflow after applying capital restrictions as all capital is unrestricted Tier 1 for both MCR and SCR coverage.

 E.1.3.
 Difference between equity as shown in the financial statements and the Solvency II value excess of assets over liabilities

-Below mentioned graph shows the reconciliation between statutory IFRS equity and SII Own Funds.
+Below mentioned graph shows the reconciliation between statutory IFRS equity and Solvency II own funds.